Three of the best mobile phone insurance policies

-Natwest will only allow a maximum of two successful claims in any 12-month period unless you have a Black account, in which case this increases to four.
+Natwest will only allow one claim in any 12 months for Silver policyholders and a maximum of two successful claims in any 12 months for Platinum policyholders.
+If you have a Black account, this increases to four.

 Nationwide's mobile phone insurance is available as a freebie as part of its FlexPlus account.
 It offers worldwide cover for loss, theft, accidental damage, breakdown and unauthorised use.